 - HTTPS – It actually the same protocol only here information is encrypted so that no one can intercept it

 Read this article instantssl to know about https and https in details.
-Now I think you are ready to move your site to https.

-Step 1: Take Backup of your site
+Step 1: Backup site

 Backing up your site is most important activity.
 I hope you are already taking backup of your site.
 If not, just go ahead and take a full backup.
 You need it to restore your site if anything goes wrong.
-Updraftplus Plugin and Google Drive is best available option to take back up of blog.
+Updraftplus Plugin and Google Drive is best available option to take back up of WordPress blog.

-Step 2: Connect your site to Cloudflare
+Step 2: Connect site to Cloudflare

 Cloudflare provides Content Distribution Network(CDN), Web Optimization service, DDoS, WAF and SSL service.
 You should connect your site to Cloudflare in advance so that it will be served from Cloudflare network.

-Step 3: Login to Cloudflare Dashboard and Enable Flexible SSL
+Step 3: Enable Flexible SSL

 Now login to Cloudflare and open dashboard.
 Click on Crypto Menu Bar and select Flexible SSL as shown in below image.

 It may take up to 24 hours after the site becomes active on Cloudflare for new certificates to issue, but it happens quick.
+Status turns green when certificate becomes active.

 Step 4: Install CloudFlare Flexible SSL Plugin